Paul Simon in 1957 (left); Paul Simon in 2016 (right).

 Looking at famous bands and musicians, it's easy to think that their talent has meant they've always lived a life of glamour and ease.
 But when looking at the origin stories of many of the most famous singers on the planet, it quickly becomes clear that anything but is the case.

-While some musicians do enjoy relatively overnight success, the more common story is of those who had to work menial day jobs or struggle for years to get their music heard and taken seriously.
-Some of the most famous solo acts of today, from Beyonce to Rihanna to Lizzo, got their start as one of many members of a girl band.
-And although the frisson between members of groups like the Spice Girls was a significant part of their appeal, in the early days of some such bands, the chemistry was manufactured, as the bands formed in response to advertisements seeking members.
+While some musicians do enjoy relatively overnight success, the more common story is of those who had to do menial day jobs or worked for years to get their music heard.
+Meanwhile, some of the most famous solo acts today, from Beyoncé to Rihanna to Lizzo, got their start as one of many members of a girl band or as a child performer who struggled to be taken seriously as a solo star.
+For example, Ariana Grande's rise from Nickelodeon child actor to world-famous pop sensation took place over more than a decade, and her career today continues to soar to new heights with a starring role in the 2024 blockbuster "Wicked."

 Stacker compiled a list of 50 famous musicians, bands, and singers whose early careers looked significantly different than they did at the apex of their fame, using primary news and music industry sources.
 From country to rap to pop music, click through for proof positive that where you start isn't always where you're going—at least not in the music world.